 What is a Nidhi Company?

-Nidhi Company is a non-banking finance firm that comes under Section 406 of the Companies Act, 2013.
-The basic business of a Nidhi company is lending money to the member of the company.
-Permanent funds, mutual benefit funds, a mutual benefit company and benefit funds are few examples of a Nidhi Company.
+The Nidhi Company is a non-banking finance company that is governed by Section 406 of the Companies Act of 2013.
+A Nidhi company’s main business is lending money to the company’s members.
+Nidhi Companies include permanent funds, mutual benefit funds, a mutual benefit business, and benefit funds, to name a few.

 Characteristics of Nidhi Company

 - A Nidhi company promotes small savings among the middle and lower middle class.

 - Accepts term deposits based on timely returns

 - The members of a Nidhi Company get easy access to loans against collaterals.